 The association between calcium and prostate cancer may be related to calcium’s tendency to suppress the activation of vitamin D from its prohormone form.
 Among vitamin D’s biological actions is maintenance of cellular differentiation within the prostate.
 In a sample of the Health Professionals Follow-Up Study cohort, higher calcium intake was associated with lower circulating 1,25(OH)2 vitamin D levels.
 The geographic distribution of prostate cancer mortality is known to be inversely associated with that of sunlight, and studies have found a protective effect of higher serum 25-OHD levels on prostate cancer risk.
 However, several other studies suggest that phosphorus may be equally responsible for increased prostate cancer risk.
 In a 24-year follow-up study of men in the HPFS, the association between high ( > 2,000 mg/d) calcium intake and prostate cancer were no longer significant when adjusted for phosphorus, and men with the highest intake of this mineral had a 12% higher risk for advanced, lethal, and high-grade cancers compared with those with the lowest phosphorus intakes.

-Intake of cruciferous vegetables (e.g., broccoli, cabbage, cauliflower, and Brussels sprouts) is also associated with reduced risk for prostate cancer, , perhaps because these foods can induce phase II detoxification enzymes, as well as cell-cycle arrest and apoptosis in prostate cancer cells.
+Intake of cruciferous vegetables (e.g., broccoli, cabbage, cauliflower, and Brussels sprouts) is also associated with reduced risk for prostate cancer,,perhaps because these foods can induce phase II detoxification enzymes, as well as cell-cycle arrest and apoptosis in prostate cancer cells.
+However, one randomized controlled trial failed to find an effect of increased vegetable intake on prostate cancer progression.

 Regular intake of allium vegetables (e.g., onions, leeks, scallions, and garlic) has also been associated with a decreased risk of prostate cancer.
 Individuals consuming the most allium vegetables had a nearly 20% lower risk, while those eating the most garlic had a nearly 25% lower risk.
 It has been suggested that the possible anticancer effects of allium vegetables may involve immune stimulation and resultant release of interleukin-2, tumor necrosis factor, and interferon, and enhanced natural killer cell activity, in addition to pro-apoptosis effects, inhibition of cell cycle progression, and up-regulation of the tumor suppressor gene E-cadherin.